 - Student debt payments.
 According to the NAR, 37% of first-time home buyers reported having student debt in 2021, which can add two years to save for a down payment.
 And having this debt can adversely affect your debt-to-income ratio.

 While these are all valid hurdles renters may need to overcome, here are some things you can do to make the path to homeownership easier:

 - Use a calculator to determine if renting is a better option than owning, considering such factors as the time you expect to stay in your new home, rent and home appreciation rates, the rate you earn on savings, taxes, and maintenance costs.

 - Research different mortgage loan programs.
-First-time home buyers should look into all purchasing programs available to them, including FHA loans, VA loans, Good Neighbor programs, zero down programs, and rate lock programs.
+First-time home buyers should look into all purchasing programs available to them, including FHA loans, VA loans, and Good Neighbor programs.
 It's also a good idea to get pre-approval so you can be ahead of the game.
 Some banks offer programs that allow you to be underwritten upfront so that you're ahead of the process versus other buyers when you find your home.
 This is especially advantageous in a low inventory market.
 And if you are self-employed and can't supply a W-2 or pay stubs, a bank statement loan is a good option.